quicwg/wg-materials/interim-17-10/minutes.md

 Marteen asks about handshake retransmission and notes that he is concerned about the text about ACK frames.
 He suggests either removing ACKs from the handshake retransmission and sending a new retransmission.

-Ian notes that this is the intention.
+Ian: this is the intention.

-Jeff notes that we may wish to highlight that retransmitting is generally the wrong formulation, except for the handshake.
+Jeff: we may wish to highlight that retransmitting is generally the wrong formulation, except for the handshake.

 Ian and MT are going through the document trying to remove the language around "retransmission" where the text needs to be rephrased.